ablinston/MLOps_notes/Notes.md

 ![DVC](img/dvc_code.png)

 (`commit –m` doesn’t seem to work any more, and its now `dvc push –r origin`) Set up credentials from a DAGShub repo like this.

+To use git in conjunction with dvc, you would first checkout a branch using `git checkout master` then you would update the data with `dvc pull`.

 Get the code from here.

 ![Dagshub](img/dagshub.png)